bigscience-workshop/petals/README.md

 ### 🚧 This project is in active development

-Be careful: some features may not work, interfaces may change, and we have no detailed docs yet (see [roadmap](https://github.com/bigscience-workshop/petals/issues/12)).
+Please be careful: some features may not work, interfaces may change, and we have no detailed docs yet (see [roadmap](https://github.com/bigscience-workshop/petals/issues/12)).

 A stable version of the code and a public swarm open to everyone will be released in November 2022.
 You can [subscribe](https://petals.ml/) to be emailed when it happens or fill in [this form](https://forms.gle/TV3wtRPeHewjZ1vH9) to help the public launch by donating GPU time.
 In the meantime, you can launch and use your own private swarm.

+### 🔒 Privacy and security

+If you work with sensitive data, you should only use a private swarm (or a subset of servers in the public swarm) hosted by people and institutions you trust, who are authorized to process this data.

+This is important because peers serving the first layers of the model can use their inputs to recover input data (same with the last layers and model outputs).
+Also, if there are malicious peers, they may alter their outputs to influence the model outputs.
+See a more detailed discussion in Section 4 of our [paper](https://arxiv.org/pdf/2209.01188.pdf).

 ## Code examples